Ed Pinckney

-Edward Lewis Pinckney (born March 27, 1963) is an American former professional basketball player.
+Edward Lewis Pinckney (born March 27, 1963) is an American former professional basketball player and coach.
+He played twelve seasons in the National Basketball Association (NBA).

 College career

 He attended Villanova University and was a part of the Villanova Wildcats' 1981 heralded recruiting class that included Gary McLain, who was his roommate, and Dwayne McClain.
 The trio would call themselves "The Expansion Crew" during their time at Villanova.

 A 6 ft 9 in forward from The Bronx, New York, Pinckney led regional eight-seed Villanova Wildcats to the NCAA title over the heavily favored Georgetown Hoyas in 1985.
 He was the recipient of the Tournament's Most Outstanding Player after registering 16 points and 6 rebounds in the 66–64 victory, widely considered one of the greatest NCAA tournament upsets of all time.
 This game is featured in the book The Perfect Game by Frank Fitzpatrick.

 NBA career

 Also in 1985 he was selected tenth overall by the Phoenix Suns in the NBA draft and played for them from 1985 to 1987.
 He also played with the Sacramento Kings (1987–89), Boston Celtics (1989–94), Milwaukee Bucks (1994–95), Toronto Raptors (1995–96), Philadelphia 76ers (1995–96) and Miami Heat (1996–97).
 He retired in 1997.

-Ed participated in the first tip-off in Toronto Raptors franchise history facing off against Yinka Dare of the New Jersey Nets on November 3, 1995.
+As a Celtic, on April 19, 1994, Pinckney grabbed a career-high 22 rebounds and scored 21 points during a win against the Bucks.
+He participated in the first tip-off in Toronto Raptors franchise history, facing off against Yinka Dare of the New Jersey Nets on November 3, 1995.